-Probing gravimetric acoustic wave-based sensors need to synthetize RF signals: the working frequency is within the 60-133 MHz range, consistent with the use of 40 $\mu$ m wavelength Rayleigh wave or Love mode surface acoustic wave sensors.
-The RF probe signal is generated by an Analog Devices AD9954 Direct Digital Synthesizer, controlled by an ARM7-core based ADuC7026 microcontroller through the SPI (Serial Peripheral Interface) link.
-In order to perform differential measurements, two transducers are probed simultaneously, one coated with a sensing layer and the other one kept free as a reference.
-Since the two devices exhibit different working conditions, either due to manufacturing differences or due to the sensing layer coating, the probing signals have to be generated by two independent DDS.
+Probing gravimetric acoustic wave-based sensors need to synthetize RF signals: the working frequency is within the 60 to 133 MHz range, consistent with the use of 40-μm wavelength Rayleigh wave or Love mode surface acoustic wave sensors.
+The RF probe signal is generated by an Analog Devices AD9954 direct digital synthesizer, controlled by an ARM7-core based ADuC7026 microcontroller through the serial peripheral interface (SPI) link.
+To perform differential measurements, two transducers are probed simultaneously, one coated with a sensing layer and the other one kept free as a reference.
+Because the two devices exhibit different working conditions, either because of manufacturing differences or because of the sensing layer coating, the probing signals have to be generated by two independent DDSs.
 Each RF signal is split into a reference channel and a measurement line.
 A programmable attenuator is tuned to generate an output signal of the reference line exhibiting a power close to the signal going through the measurement line.

-A coarse measurement mode uses an integrated I/Q demodulator (Fig.1) - Analog Device's AD8302 - with a large bandwidth yielding a standard deviation of $0.3^{\circ}$ on the phase detection output, consistent with the performance of most frequency-sweep RF network analyzers, providing an output similar to the $S{21}$ parameter classically used to characterize SAW delay lines.
+A coarse measurement mode uses an integrated I/Q demodulator (AD8302, Analog Devices Inc., Norwood, MA), see Fig. 1, with a large bandwidth, yielding a standard deviation of $0.3^{\circ}$ on the phase detection output, consistent with the performance of most frequency-sweep RF network analyzers, providing an output similar to the $S{21}$ parameter classically used to characterize SAW delay lines.